 Dirk Abendroth has been responsible for the Powertrain and Autonomous Driving units at Byton since July 2016.
 His previous employers include BMW in Munich, Germany, where he led the development of electric drives, including drives for the i3 and i8 models.

-Please click here for a resume of Dr. Dirk Abendroth.
+Please click here for a resume - pdf (32KB) of Dr. Dirk Abendroth.